lelouchneo/tyk-docs/tyk-docs/content/basic-config-and-security/security.md

 ---
 date: 2017-03-23T14:29:56Z
-title: Security
+title: API Gateway Security | How to Secure API Gateways
+linktitle: Security in Tyk
+diffTitle: true
+diffTitleName: Security in Tyk
-tags: ["Security", "Configuration"]
+tags: ["Security", "Configuration", "SSL", "Certificates", "Authentication", "Authorization"]
-description: "How you can configure security in Tyk"
+description: "Security in Tyk.
+Securing your APIs is one of the primary uses of Tyk.
+Out of the box the Gateway offers functionality for securing your APIs & the Gateway itself."
 weight: 1
 menu:
   main: